hawkdata/devctl/playbook/ubuntu.rust.installation.x86.md

 Perfect!
 I've created the ubuntu.rust.installation.x86.yaml playbook that installs Rust and Cargo from the official installer for non-root users.
 This playbook:

   1. Allows the rust_install_dir variable to be defined in the inventory (with a default fallback to ~/rust in the user's home directory)
-  2. Downloads the official Rust installation script from rustup.rs
+  2. Downloads the official Rust installation script from rustup.rs (with support for HTTP/HTTPS proxies)
   3. Runs the installer to install Rust and Cargo in the specified directory using rustup
   4. Configures the default toolchain and sets up environment variables (RUSTUP_HOME, CARGO_HOME, and PATH) in the user's .bashrc
   5. Verifies the installation and provides a summary